 They say it takes roughly five weeks to complete the trail.
-Don’t worry if you are not in tip top shape, you can divide it in smaller sections, combined with an all-inclusive Turkish holiday for a real taste of Mediterranean hospitality.
+Don’t worry if you are not in tip top shape, you can divide it into smaller sections for a real taste of Mediterranean hospitality.
 It can take less if you’re a marathon runner and wish to set a new record, and it can also take longer.
 Not because of the trail itself, but due to the sheer natural beauty you’ll encounter.
 You’ll wish to spend an extra day among the ruins, take a few days to wander about the ancient cities, stroll down the beach, have a swim and mingle with the locals and fellow hikers.
 Take your time to experience authentic Mediterranean culture in its fullest.

 Kayakoy, a ghost town

 Time is merciless, and so is nature.
 There’s no better proof than Turkey’s Lycian Way.
 In Kayakoy, hundreds of Greek houses are slowly being invaded by vegetation.
 I’m sure you’d expect to find an ancient Greek town, but this is not the case.
 Kayakoy was abandoned in the 1920s during the exodus that forced the Greek population to move out of the country.
 Nowadays, more than 350 homes stand deserted, most of them roofless.

 The sunken cities of Kekova-Simena